-The Western States Regional Genetics Services Collaborative is a federally funded multi-state project that seeks to coordinate and increase access to genetic services among our states and territory.
+The Western States Regional Genetics Network, formally known as Western States Genetic Services Collaborative, is a federally-funded, multi-state project that seeks to increase access to genetic services and education for medically underserved populations.
 The participating states and territory are: Alaska, California, Guam, Hawaii, Idaho, Oregon, and Washington.

 There is a call for nominations for the Advisory Committee for Heritable Disorders in Newborns and Children.
 Nominations are due by *April 30th*.
 You can be nominated by someone or nominate yourself.

 */Call for Nominations to the Advisory Committee on Heritable Disorders in Newborns and Children /*

 The Health Resources and Services Administration (HRSA) is seeking nominations of qualified candidates to be considered for appointment as voting members of the Advisory Committee on Heritable Disorders in Newborns and Children (Committee).
 Interested applicants may self-nominate or be nominated by another individual and/or organization.

 *Nomination materials must be received by April 30, 2018.*

 Nominations are being sought to fill up to three Committee positions.
 Nominees must reside in the United States.
 The Secretary appoints Committee members with the expertise needed to fulfill the duties of the Advisory Committee established under section 1111(b) of the Public Health Service (PHS) Act, as amended by the Newborn Screening Saves Lives Reauthorization Act of 2014 (Act) (42 U.S.C. § 300b-10(b)).

 - Medical, technical, public health, or scientific professionals with special expertise in the field of heritable disorders or in providing screening, counseling, testing, or specialty services for newborns and children at risk for heritable disorders;